-Please note that due to space restrictions at the Festival venue itself, ALL parking for the Festival will be at the Liss Ard Country House Hotel nearby.
+Please note that due to space restrictions at the Festival venue itself, ALL parking for the Festival will be at the Liss Ard Estate Hotel nearby.

-Signage on the road will direct you to Liss Ard.
-There are a number of car parks in Liss Ard itself and Festival stewards will point you towards the correct one.
-From the furthest car park, it is a twenty minute walk to Rosebank where the West Cork History Festival is taking place.
-It will all be signed (and properly lit in the evenings), but please be aware that the path is rather uneven and some of the route is through a field.
-Given the rain today, we suggest you bring wellies.
+Signage on the road will direct you to Liss Ard, where Festival stewards will point you towards the parking.
+It is then about a five minute walk to Rosebank where the West Cork History Festival is taking place.
+It will all be signed (and properly lit in the evenings), but please be aware that the path is rather uneven and the route is through a field.

 Wheelchair users and others with mobility impairments should contact the Festival organisers in advance to arrange parking closer to the Festival venue by email at firstname.lastname@example.org or by phone +353 (0)87 3561871

 The nearest airport is Cork (80 km away), but you can also fly into Shannon (220 km) and Dublin (350 km) airports.
 For directions from Cork Airport see below.

 Ferries from UK to Rosslare, or from UK to Dublin Port, then approximately a three hour drive from either to Skibbereen.

 Take the N71 west, heading for West Cork and Skibbereen; the route is pretty straightforward, and you will pass through Bandon and Clonakilty on the way.
 At Skibbereen follow the one way system to the Regal Roundabout with LIDL.
 Take the first left, following signs to Castletownsend, R596.
 All the parking for the Festival is at Liss Ard Country House Hotel, half a mile along this road on the right.

 From Cork Airport